How It Works

 Fresh context.
 Independent review.

-The executor shouldn't self-audit — that's like grading your own exam.
+The executor shouldn't self-audit, that's like grading your own exam.
 Each session starts fresh, loads the same guardrails, but brings independent judgment.
-Session 3 (Review) has never seen the code being written — it reads the plan, reads the code, and checks for drift.
+Session 3 (Review) has never seen the code being written, it reads the plan, reads the code, and checks for drift.
+Session 4 is when Guard and Learn take over: LiveGuard does its pre-deploy scan, OpenBrain writes the lessons.

 The File System